 Brian Medwood (1975-2002) was a pioneer and ground-breaking entrepreneur in the field of renewable energy.
-He was one of the first to see the inherent potential in the Southern Arava region for production of electricity from renewable energy sources.
+He was one of the first to see the potential in the Southern Arava region for production of electricity from renewable energy.

 Medwood was born in Michigan, Detroit, USA.
 During his childhood he was a member of the Habonim youth movement, where the land of Israel was much discussed.
-When he was 13 he and his family spent the summer on Kibbutz Yotvata, where he first came to know the southern desert and the kibbutz vision firsthand.
+When he was 13 he and his family spent the summer on Kibbutz Yotvata.
+There he first came to know the southern desert and the kibbutz vision firsthand.

 During his youth Medwood studied music and was interested mainly in composing.
-During those years (the end of the 70’s) the first green movements began gaining momentum in the United States, movements which focused on raw food and living close to nature as an integral part of it.
+During those years (the end of the 70’s) the first green movements began gaining momentum in the United States.
+Movements which focused on raw food and living close to nature as an integral part of it.
 Medwood connected with these ideas and chose to combine his music studies with a program in sustainable agriculture.
 At this stage he and his wife decided to make a visit to Israel.
-In 1981 they made a six-month visit to Israel, dividing their time between Kibbutz Grofit in the Southern Arava and Kibbutz Gezer in the Central Plain region.
+In 1981 they made a 6 month visit to Israel, dividing their time between the Southern Arava and central Israel.

 At the end of the visit the couple returned to their home in the United States, but the idea to immigrate to Israel had taken root, and in 1984 Brian and Elaine Medwood came to live in the Arava, where Brian worked in various field crops and the mango and date orchards.